hugo-school/iy453-coursework-T0475429/453HugoReport.md

 required to do a text-based adventure game, the game should let the player with binary choices(two options).
-It must attract the player.Allowed the player collect varied items and the variety of senarios, each item have impact like increase health.
-Last need a save, scorce and error system.
-Here have at least 30 binary to let player to chose.
+It must attract the player.
+Allowed the player collect varied items and the variety of scenarios, each item have impact like increase health.
+Last need a saves, scorce and error system.
+Here have at least 30 binaries to let player to choose.

 output: